-Dal Fry is another popular Indian dal or lentil recipe.
+Dal Fry Restaurant Style Recipe with step by step Photos – Dal Fry is another popular Indian dal or lentil recipe.
 Dal Fry is usually prepared with arhar dal also known as tur, toovar or yellow lentils or pigeon pea lentils.
 You can also use moong dal to make this recipe.
 Personally, I prefer arhar dal.
 This Dal Fry recipe tastes more like what is served in restaurants.

 Both Dal Fry and Dal Tadka are two popular dal dishes served in Indian restaurants.
 There is a difference in the preparation of both Dal Fry and Dal Tadka.
 You can read the difference on this post – Difference between Dal Tadka & Dal Fry

 Dal fry is not thin and usually has a medium to thick consistency.
 You can adjust the amount of water you want when you prepare it.